Airstrip-AI/airstrip/README.md

 The credentials are used in `.env`, SQL init script, and `docker-compose.yml` (in flyway's command section).
 They have to be updated together.

-## How to use (role-based access control)
+## How to use

+#### Roles
-- Upon creating an account, you will be assigned an organization.
+- Upon creating an account, you will be assigned an organization which you are an owner of.
 You can invite people to your organization.
 - There are 3 types of roles: **Owner**, **Admin**, and **Member**.
 - There is no difference between Owner and Admin at the moment other than Admin is unable to change an Owner's role.
 - Whatever an Admin can do, an Owner can do too.
 When you see the term "admin", it means "Admins and Owners" unless otherwise specified.
 - The 3 roles also apply to team members.

+#### Teams
 - Each organization can have many teams.
 Only org admins can create teams.
 - Org admins and team admins can invite members to the team.

+#### AI (LLM) integrations
 - AI integrations can only be created by org admins and are created at the org level.
 - AI integrations can be restricted to a team, i.e. only apps created in the team can use the AI integration.
+- Org-wide AI integrations can be used by any team.

+#### Apps
 - Only org/team admins can create apps in the org/team respectively.
-- Org-wide AI integrations can be used by any team.
 - Org-wide apps can be used by any org member.
 - Team apps can only be used by the team's members or org admins.

-## Roadmap
+## We are working on...

+- Allow data sources to be added to AI apps (currently everything needs to be in the text prompt.)
 - Exposing the apps as REST API endpoints.
-- Better usage data in dashboard.
+- Better usage analytics in dashboard.

-Please submit any feature requests in Github issues.
+Please submit any feature requests or issues in Github issues.